 <p>René Magritte is famous for his surrealist artwork.
 One in particular is quite well-known: a painting of a pipe, with text below it that reads <span xml:lang=”fr” lang=”fr”>Ceci n’est pas une pipe</span>.</p>

 Screen reader support for Indigenous languages is very limited currently.
 However, an Indigenous languages technology project is underway, so this will hopefully change in the years to come.
+Nevertheless, if the language has a subtag on the IANA Language Subtag Registry, do mark it up, and it will be ready for the future!

 If you outsource EPUB creation work to a conversion house, independent ebook producer, or another third party, you might not know how much attention they give to accessibility.
 If you haven’t already, we recommend getting that conversation started!
 We have put together a list of questions that you can ask your producer about: Assessing the Accessibility of Conversion Houses & Ebook Producers.